zq920320/codenvy/docs/_docs/admin-guide/admin-managing.md

 ```

 #### Simulated Scaling
-You can simulate what it is like to scale Codenvy up and down with different nodes by launching Codenvy and its various cluster nodes within VMs using `docker-machine`, a utility that ships with Docker.
+You can simulate what it is like to scale Codenvy with different nodes by launching Codenvy and its various cluster nodes within VMs using `docker-machine`, a utility that ships with Docker.
 Docker machine is a way to launch VMs that have Docker pre-installed in the VM using boot2docker.
 Docker machine uses different "drivers", such as HyperV or VirtualBox as the underlying hypervisor engine to launch the VMs.
 By lauching a set of VMs with different IP addresses, you can then simulate using Codenvy's Docker commands to start a main system and then having the other nodes add themselves to the cluster.

 This simulated scaling can be used for production, but it is generally discouraged because you would be running Docker in VMs that are on a host, and you are just taking on some extra I/O overhead that may not generally be necessary.
 However, this simulated-based approach gives good pointers on configuration of a distributed, cluster-based system if you were to use VMs-only.